-The highly anticipated HelloWorld took place at the Birmingham Genting Arena on 28 and 29 October but received mixed reviews from the community afterwards.
+The highly anticipated HelloWorld event took place at the Birmingham Genting Arena on 28 and 29 October, but received mixed reviews from the community afterwards.

-Leading up to the event, it was described on the HelloWorld website as an “epic four hour, immersive live show like nothing on Earth – bringing the world’s biggest YouTube talent and YOU together under one roof for an unforgettable, shared experience.”
+Leading up to the event, it was described on its official website as an “epic four-hour, immersive live show like nothing on Earth – bringing the world’s biggest YouTube talent and YOU together under one roof for an unforgettable, shared experience”.

 — Amyyy♡ (@amycrane_x) October 28, 2017

 This is the worst money I have ever spent.
 I’m being denied the ability to make a complaint to management.
 This is not ok. #HelloWorldLive

 #HelloWorldLive really badly organised, no meets unless you’ve won a competition, can’t see and no disabled priority.
 What a rip off!

 However, some attendees and featured creators took to Twitter to defend the event:

 Why is everyone complaining about hello world…you were all told many times what it would be like and that it wasn’t a m&g🙄 #HelloWorldLive

 I’ve seen a few people saying they didn’t get to meet a certain YouTuber..but it’s never been a meet & greet event :) it’s an immersive show

 — Alfie Deyes (@PointlessBlog) October 28, 2017